xchg-rax-rax/Chip8-Emulator/README.md

 There are a couple of things I feel could be improved and which I will no doubt come back and address at a later point, likely when I am more familiar with the X windows system.

+* Still need to add sound although this shouldn't be too hard.

 * I flush the output cache on every pixel draw, this is likely inefficient and leads to flickering as sprites are redrawn.
 I should refactor the screen class so that it's interface is draw\_sprite rather than draw\_pixel to prevent this.

 * Collision detection doesn't work, I am unsure why.
 This is hard to debug without a disassembler/debugger of the Chip8 emulator it self, I should add this to the project and then use it to find the cause of the problem.